CatOfBlades/ArbitraryMemoryMapper/README.md

 # ArbitraryMemoryMapper
-Basically you write code that impliments a "readMemory" and "writeMemory" function and this lets you aggrigate those interfaces and access them from a single address space.
+This library allows a unified memory, you write code that impliments a "readMemory" and "writeMemory" function and this lets you aggrigate those interfaces and access them from a single address space.

+The code::blocks target Lib/Lib32 is a dll file and lua extension.
+	This allows other windows projects to setup and manage complex memory configurations.
+	And extension of lua interpreters that allow it for programs like games that you don't have the source code to.

 The code::blocks target LuaMap is a lua script processor.
   You can use it to create and host the memory mappings you define.